ovh/docs/pages/platform/logs-data-platform/index_as_a_service/guide.fr-fr.md

 #### Manager

-All the items you create through Opensearch API will be displayed in your manager and can be deleted or monitored through it.
+All the items you create through OpenSearch API will be displayed in your manager and can be deleted or monitored through it.

 ![manager](images/manager.png){.thumbnail}